APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## Usage

-In your Application class, you can initialise the APISENSE Sdk like this:
+In your Application class, you can initialise the APISENSE SDK like this:
     import com.apisense.sdk.APISENSE;

     // Create the SDK instance